 While changes in snowfall and precipitation might save costs in some places, these altered patterns of snowfall, rain, and snowmelt, result in a shift in how our region receives and stores water.
-Broadly, the region will receive more water in the fall, winter, and early spring, and less in the summer - when we need it the most.
+Broadly, the region will receive more water in the fall, winter,

+5 Hamlet, A.F.
+2011.
+Impacts of climate variability and climate change on transportation systems and infrastructure in the Pacific Northwest.
+White Paper prepared for the Western Federal Lands-Highway Division by the Climate Impacts Group, University of Washington, Seattle and early spring, and less in the summer - when we need it the most.
 Water use strategies and policies should be evaluated by Yarrow Point in order to address hotter drier summers.